TheLocust3/FRC-AI-Engine/README.md

  - Use gyro and encoder data to track the robot's position
  - Write a pathfinding algorithm to move the robot around obstacles
  - Write loads of bindings that bind these operations to the real robot
- - Write a neural network to control overall game strategy
+ - Write a neural network to control overall game strategyg